Computer and Backup Battery Systems

 - Classifying the product as a covered product is necessary for the purposes of EPCA; and

 - The average annual per-household energy use by products of such type is likely to exceed 100 kilowatt-hours (kWh) per year.
 (42 U.S.C.
 6292(b)(1))

-DOE has not previously conducted an energy conservation standard or test procedure rulemaking for computers.
-If, after public comment, DOE issues a final determination of coverage, DOE may prescribe both test procedures and energy conservation standards for computers.
+DOE has not previously conducted an energy conservation standard or test procedure rulemaking for computer systems.
+If, after public comment, DOE issues a final determination of coverage, DOE may prescribe both test procedures and energy conservation standards for computer systems.

 Helpful Links and Contact Information